Del Pezzo surfaces of degree 1 and jacobians: Del Pezzo surfaces of degree

 Recall \cite{Dolgachev} that a {\sl marking} of $S$ is an isometry $\phi:\Pic(S) \to I^{1,9-d}$ such that $\phi(\K_S) =\omega_{9-d}$.
 It is known that a marking always exists \cite[Prop.
 25.1]{Manin}.
 In addition, each marking is a {\sl geometric marking}, i.e. can be realized in such a way that $\phi^{-1}(e_i)$ (for positive $i$) are the classes of the exceptional curves under some blow-up $f:S\to \P^2$ \cite[Ch.
 8, Sect.
 8.2]{Dolgachev2}.
 A marking induces an isometry of lattices

 and gives rise to a group isomorphism

 Let $w_0$ be the nontrivial center element of $W(E_{9-d})$ which acts as -1 on the root lattice.
 There exists a unique automorphism $g_0$ of $S$ (called the Geiser ($d = 2$), or Bertini ($d = 1$) involution) such that $\phi g_0 \phi^{-1} = w_0$ \cite[Th.
 4.7]{Manin2}, \cite[pp. 66-69]{Demazure}, \cite[Ch.
 8, Sect.
 8.2]{Dolgachev2}.
-Let $C = S^{g_0}$ be the fixed locus of $g_0$.
-It is a smooth irreducible projective curve of genus $3$ (resp. $4$).
+Let $S^{g_0}$ be the fixed locus of $g_0$.
+It is a smooth irreducible projective curve $C$ of genus $3$ if $d=2$.
+If $d=1$ then $S^{g_0}$ is a disjoint union of an isolated point and a a smooth irreducible projective curve $C$ of genus $4$.

 We write $J(C)$ for the jacobian of $C$: it is an abelian variety over $\bar{K}$ of dimension $3$ (resp. $4$).
 We write $\Pic(C)_2$ for the kernel of multiplication by $2$ in $\Pic(C)$.
 Clearly, $\Pic(C)_2$ coincides with the group $J(C)_2$ of points of order $2$ on $J$; it is a $\F_2$-vector space of dimension $6$ (resp. $8$) provided with the alternating nondegenerate bilinear form called the {\sl Weil pairing} \cite{MumfordAV,MumfordT}